 - Social media (search for #needwriters or #writerswanted to start)

 - Business owners you know – they may not need you, but they might be willing to refer you to someone else.
-Your personal network can be a powerful ally for you!
+Your network can be a powerful ally for you!

 2. Have Patience